abin-k/RECOMMENDATION_SYSTEM/README.md

 TF-IDF vectorizer is a powerful tool for music recommendation as it allows for a quantitative analysis of the songs and can help identify songs with similar themes and subject matter.

 ![Screenshot (1)](https://user-images.githubusercontent.com/116078614/236270153-818caa83-71c8-440f-9ee4-4167ac7c299e.png)
+The features which were extracted for the model are SONG NAME, ARTIST NAME & GENERE.
+The model will recomment new songs based on this features of previous song